Blue Byrd

-Blue Byrd is the thirty-seventh album by American jazz guitarist Charlie Byrd.
+Blue Byrd is an album by American jazz guitarist Charlie Byrd.
 He is joined by his brother, Joe Byrd, on bass and Wayne Phillips on drums for this recording.

 Critical reception

 Scott Yanow of AllMusic writes that "This delightful LP is one of Charlie Byrd's finest albums for Concord."

-An article about Jazz Guitar from All About Jazz remarks, "A great Charlie Byrd album is Blue Byrd (Concord Jazz, 1978)."
+An article about jazz guitar from All About Jazz remarks, "A great Charlie Byrd album is Blue Byrd (Concord Jazz, 1978)."